araselmir/computer_networking/README.md

 <h3>DHCP request</h3>
 <p>All hosts in the local network receive the <b>DHCPOFFER</b> message.
 The host that sent the <b>DHCPDISCOVER</b> message accepts the <b>DHCPOFFER</b> message.
 Except the original host, all other hosts ignore the <b>DHCPOFFER</b>.</p>
 <p>The <b>DHCPDISCOVER</b> message contains the host's MAC address.
 When a DHCP server broadcasts a <b>DHCPOFFER</b> message, it also includes the host's MAC address in a parameter known as the client ID.
-When hosts receive the <b>DHCPOFFER</b> message, they check the client ID field in the message.
+When hosts receive the <b>DHCPOFFER</b> message, they  the client ID field in the message.
 If a host sees its MAC address in the client ID field, the host knows that the message is meant for it.
 If a host sees the MAC address of another host in the client ID field, the host knows that the message is not intended for it.</p>
 <p>Depending on the number of DHCP servers, a host may receive multiple <b>DHCPOFFER</b> messages.
 If a host receives multiple <b>DHCPOFFER</b> messages, it accepts only one message and tells the corresponding server with a <b>DHCPREQUEST</b> message that it wants to use the offered IP configuration.</p>
 <p>If only one DHCP server is available and the provided IP configuration conflicts with the client’s configuration, the client can respond with a <b>DHCPDECLINE</b> message.
 In this situation, the DHCP server offers another IP configuration.</p>
 <p>If only one DHCP server is available and the provided IP configuration conflicts with the client’s configuration, the client can respond with a <b>DHCPDECLINE</b> message.
 In this situation, the DHCP server offers another IP configuration.</p>